joelouthan/Theologicus/src/doctrine-christ-saves/03-the-weight-of-our-sin.md

 >
 ><sup>19</sup> Now we know that whatever the law says, it speaks to those who are subject to the law, so that every mouth may be shut and the whole world may become subject to God’s judgment.

->Romans 3:23 (CSB) For all have sinned and fall short of the glory of God.
+>Romans 3:23 For all have sinned and fall short of the glory of God.

->Leviticus 18:24–22:31 (CSB)
+>Leviticus 18:24–22:31
 ><sup>24</sup> “Do not defile yourselves by any of these practices, for the nations I am driving out before you have defiled themselves by all these things.
 >
 ><sup>25</sup> The land has become defiled, so I am punishing it for its iniquity, and the land will vomit out its inhabitants.